 Space Travel And The Speed of Light

 For our purposes, it is safe to say that traveling faster than light is impossible; the speed of light is a limit imposed upon us by spacetime and the Universe.
-If you could, you would stumble upon some nasty paradoxes – would you reach your destination before your image?
-Could you influence events before you were even there i.e. travel back in time?
+Disregarding the physics, a simple thought experiment can show that the possibility of faster-than-light travel is highly unlikely.
+Since light travels at the speed of well, light, would you reach your destination before your image?
+Could you influence events before you were even ‘there’ i.e. travel back in time?

-But that doesn’t stop us from traveling at 99.99999% the speed of light (if we had the means to, of course)!
-Though this wouldn’t be too much of a help, as even at these speeds, only a tiny portion of stars would be accessible within a human lifetime!
+That being said, nothing stops us from traveling at 99.99999% the speed of light (if we had access to such technology, of course)!
+Even then though, this wouldn’t be too much of a help in terms of space travel, as only a tiny number of stars would be accessible within a human lifetime!

 Atomic clocks were flown in opposite directions, one with the rotation of the Earth (East) and one against (West), with the one flying East (faster, relatively) found to have less time elapsed compared to the one flying West.
 Taking into account the tiny uncertainties of atomic clocks (~10ns/day), it was shown that the relativistic time differences were completely within Einstein’s calculations3.

 Related: Understanding Time Perception

 Since we are also made out of atoms, it follows that our physical and biological processes would similarly slow down as we speed up.
 This doesn’t mean that we age slower though – we all experience the passage of time within our own frame of reference!
 This means that no matter where you are, or how fast you’re traveling, time will always pass at the same rate.